V-graded categories and V-W-bigraded categories: Functor categories and bifunctors over non-symmetric bases: Left and right graded categories: An introduction

 In view of the discussion in \ref{sec:day_conv}, a (left) $\V$-graded category is equivalently given by the following data, as established originally in \cite[\S 2]{Wood:thesis}: (1) a $\SET$-small set $\ob\C$; (2) an assignment to each pair $A,B \in \ob\C$ a functor $\C(A,B):\V^\op \to \SET$; (3) an assignment to each triple $A,B,C \in \ob\C$ a family of maps $\circ_{ABC}^{YX}:\C(B,C)(Y) \times \C(A,B)(X) \to \C(A,C)(Y \otimes X)$ natural in $Y,X \in \V$; (4) an assignment to each $A \in \ob\C$ an element $\gid_A \in \C(A,A)(I)$; these data are required to satisfy associativity and identity axioms, which we state in an explicit, elementwise form in \ref{para:vgr_cat_conc}(III, IV).
 But first we introduce some notation:

-\begin{para} For reasons that will become apparent when we introduce a form of commutative diagram for $\V$-graded categories in \S \ref{sec:emb}, we introduce the following new notation in (left) $\V$-graded categories $\C$: Given objects $X \in \ob\V$ and $A,B \in \ob\C$, we write\footnote{The symbol ``$\gc$'' is a stylized comma and can generally be written just as a comma, but in \S \ref{sec:emb} it will be convenient to use this distinct symbol.}
+\begin{para} For reasons that will become apparent when we introduce a form of commutative diagram for $\V$-graded categories in \S \ref{sec:emb}, we introduce the following new notation in (left) $\V$-graded categories $\C$: Given objects $X \in \ob\V$ and $A,B \in \ob\C$, we write

 and we write

 to mean that $f \in \C(X \gc A;B)$, which we convey by saying that $f$ is a \textbf{graded morphism} from $A$ to $B$ with grade $X$; correspondingly we write $\C(- \gc A;B) := \C(A,B)$.
 Accordingly, we regard a graded morphism $f$ as a morphism with two inputs, one whose type is an object $X$ of $\V$ and one whose type is an object $A$ of $\C$. \end{para}